drdjekyl/P6/README.md

 Dataset: https://www.kaggle.com/PromptCloudHQ/flipkart-products

 Context/Scenario: You are a Data Scientist at the company "Marketplace", which wants to launch an e-commerce marketplace.
 On the marketplace, sellers offer items to buyers by posting a photo and a description.

-Problem: The Flipkart sellers need to manually enter products category.
+The sellers need to manually enter products category.
 Some errors have been found in the website and the consumers take too many time to find the good product.

+Problem: Define categories of images and description products with ML and DL

 Method for text description:
 1. Extraction of pertinent features